justwes2/gcp_developer/gcp_dev.md

 3.6 Creating data storage resources
 - Creating a Cloud Repository: Use github, or gitlab, or whatever.
 I defy you to show a use case where Cloud Repository is the best solution.
 In that [case...](https://cloud.google.com/source-repositories/docs/creating-an-empty-repository)
 -  Creating a Cloud SQL instance: Can be [done](https://cloud.google.com/sql/docs/mysql/create-manage-databases) via the console, gcloud, or api.
-- Creating compostie indexes in Cloud Datastore: Composite indexes index multiple property values per indexed entity- they support complex queries and are defined in the index config file (`index.yaml`).
+- Creating composite indexes in Cloud Datastore: Composite indexes index multiple property values per indexed entity- they support complex queries and are defined in the index config file (`index.yaml`).
 These are needed for the following:
     - Queries with ancestor and inequality filters
     - Queries with one or more inequality filters on a property and one or more equality filters on other properties
     - Queries with a sort order on keys in descending order